Mount Uhud – One of the most important mountains in Islam

 What Is Mount Uhud and What Is Its Significance in Islam?

-Mount Uhud contains graves of 70 beloved companions who were martyred during the Battle of Uhud, including Musab bin Omair and Hamza bin Abdul Muttalib.
-The southern ranges of Mount Uhud witnessed the heroism, sacrifice, and steadfastness of the beloved Muslim companions—a significant landmark in Islamic history.
+Mount Uhud contains the graves of 70 beloved companions who were martyred during the Battle of Uhud, including Musab ibn Umair and Hamza ibn Abd al Muttalib.
+The southern ranges of Mount Uhud witnessed the heroism, sacrifice, and steadfastness of these beloved Muslim companions – a significant landmark in Islamic history.

 Mount Uhud, because of its historical importance, is mentioned in several hadiths.
-Anas bin Malik in one place, narrated that Prophet Muhammad (PBUH), after the Battle of Uhud between the Quraysh and Muslims, said, “This is a mountain that loves us and is loved by us.
+Anas bin Malik in one place, narrated that Prophet Muhammad (PBUH), after the Battle of Uhud between the Quraysh and Muslims, said, “This is a mountain which loves us and is loved by us.
 O, Allah!
 Abraham made Mecca a sanctuary, and I make (the area) in between these two mountains (of Medina) a sanctuary.”
+(Sahih al-Bukhari 4084)

-According to several narrations, it is stated that, “God’s Noble Messenger (PBUH) climbed Mount Uhud together with Abu Bakr al-Siddiq, ‘Umar al-Faruq, and ‘Uthman Dhi’n-Nurayn.
+According to several narrations, it is stated that, “God’s Noble Messenger (PBUH) climbed Mount Uhud together with Abu Bakr al-Siddiq, ‘Umar al-Faruq, and ‘Uthman Dhun-Nurayn.
 Either due to their beautiful presence or out of its own joy and happiness, the mountain began to tremble and stir, to which Prophet Muhammad (PBUH) said: “Stand still Uhud, there is a Prophet, an honest man, and two martyrs.”
-(Sahih Al-Bukhari) It is believed that the trembling of Mount Uhud at that time predicted the future that Hazrat Umar (RA) and Hazrat Usman (RA) were going to be martyred.
+(Sahih al-Bukhari 3675) It is believed that the trembling of Mount Uhud at that time predicted the future that Umar (RA) and Usman (RA) were going to be martyred.

 What Happened on Mount Uhud?